haseeb-505/eCommerce_project/README.md

 ### User Schema
  	  username, email, fullName, phone, address, refreshToken, role, password, avatarPhoto, coverPhoto

-* if password is modified in user's credentials, then we need to hash the password again, for this we use `userSchame.pre()` method, which takes "save" as first argument and a callback function as second argument, In callback `async function(next)`, we first check if password is modified or not, if not, then return with passing execution to `next()`, if there has been a change in the password, then we need to hash it using bcrypt.
+* if password is modified in user's credentials, then we need to hash the password again, for this we use `userSchame.pre()` or `userSchame.pre(methodName, options, callback)` method, which takes `methodName = (save, or remove, or update, etc.)` as first argument and a callback function as second argument, In callback `async function(next)`, we first check if password is modified or not, if not, then return with passing execution to `next()`, if there has been a change in the password, then we need to hash it using `bcrypt.hash()` and then pass execution to `next()`,

 * `userSchema.methods.isPasswordSame`
-* `userSchema.methods.generateAccessToken`
+* `userSchema.methods.generateAccessToken` using `jwt.sign(payload, secretToken from process.env.ACCESS_TOKEN_SECRET, {expiresIn: process.env.ACCESS_TOKEN_EXPIRY })` -Payload in this case has everything but password and refreshToken
-* `userSchema.methods.generateRefreshToken`
+* `userSchema.methods.generateRefreshToken` using the same method as above but this time the payload carries not much information except `_id:this._id` where this refers to current user.

 ### Utils:
     passwordHashingFunction, passwordComaprison, using bcrypt

-### UserControllers (Basic User cControllers):
+### UserControllers (Basic User Controllers):
 	registerUser, loginUser, logoutUser, updateAvatar, updateCover, updatePassword, 	passwordReset,

 	later on addition: